abarbare/scaleway-external-ip/README.md

 ## Getting Started

+### Warning

+Currently, Kubernetes Kapsule does not support IP mobility.
+There is a [workaround to manually migrate your nodes](https://www.scaleway.com/en/docs/compute/instances/api-cli/using-routed-ips/) which can be used.
+However, all your nodes needs to be migrated (with a reboot), and every new node added automatically will need to be migrated too.

+As usual, please don't do this on your production :)

+### Setup

 You’ll need a Scaleway Kapsule Kubernetes cluster to run against (could work with a selfhosted cluster on Scaleway instances, though I haven't tested it) running Cilium as CNI.

 Install the controller and the agent with: